-The Body of European Regulators for Electronic Communications (BEREC), established by the European Parliament and of the Council on November 25 2009, aims to ensure the independent, consistent and high-quality application of the European regulatory framework for electronic communications for the benefit of Europe and its citizens.
-The objectives of the BEREC Work Programme 2020 are based on the mandatory tasks of the new European Electronic Communications Code (EECC), but also fundamentally on the BEREC Medium-Term Strategy 2018-2020, with a keen focus on the following five strategic priorities:
+The Body of European Regulators for Electronic Communications (BEREC), established by a Legislative Act of the European Parliament and of the Council on November 25 2009, aims to ensure the independent, consistent and high-quality application of the European regulatory framework for electronic communications for the benefit of Europe and its citizens.
+The objectives of the BEREC Work Programme 2020 are based on the mandatory tasks arising from the new European Electronic Communications Code (EECC), but also fundamentally on the BEREC Medium-Term Strategy 2018-2020, with a keen focus on the following five strategic priorities:

-- Responding to connectivity challenges and to new conditions for access to highcapacity networks; - Monitoring potential bottlenecks in the distribution of digital services; - Enabling 5G and promoting innovation in network technologies; - Fostering the consistent application of the open internet principles; and - Exploring new ways to boost consumer empowerment.
+- Responding to connectivity challenges and to new conditions for access to high-capacity networks; - Monitoring potential bottlenecks in the distribution of digital services; - Enabling 5G and promoting innovation in network technologies; - Fostering the consistent application of the open internet principles; and - Exploring new ways to boost consumer empowerment.